m2ux/pc-cardano-node/README.md

 ### Tri-node Setup (1CB + 1PC + 1RBP)

-The following sequence of operations will spin-up a cluster of each node type running in a single host environment:
+The following sequence of operations will spin-up a cluster containing one of each node type running in a single host environment:

 ```
 ./start-cardano-node chain-builder && ./start-cardano-node permissioned-candidate && ./gen-public-keys permissioned-candidate